Head coach Tim DeRuyter's contract is extended five more years through 2018

 Fresno State defeats Southern Utah; photos by Kyle Terada-USA TODAY Sports

-DeRuyter (pronounced da-ROOT-er) took over a team that went 4-9 the year before he arrived and turned the tables by leading Fresno State to back-to-back Mountain West championships, back into the top 25 rankings in 2013 and turned the Bulldogs into one of the elite programs in the Mountain West by winning conference championships in 2012 and 2013, and capturing the league's west division title in 2014.
+DeRuyter (pronounced da-ROOT-er) took over a team that went 4-9 the year before he arrived and turned the tables by leading Fresno State to back-to-back Mountain West championships and back into the top 25 rankings in 2013.
+With Fresno State joining the Mountain West in 2012, DeRuyter's Bulldogs got right two work establishing their brand as a force in the conference by winning league titles in 2012 and 2013.
 Before the DeRuyter era launched, Fresno State had not won a conference championship since 1999 - a drought of 13 years -- and hadn't won consecutive league titles since 1992 and 1993.

-The prior year was a banner season for the Bulldogs, one in which they were in the national spotlight.
-Fresno State went 11-2, won the inaugural Mountain West Championship game and earned a berth in the 2013 Royal Purple Las Vegas Bowl.
-DeRuyter's 2013 Bulldog squad matched the school record for wins in a season, were ranked as high as No. 13 in the USA Today Coaches Poll and closed out the Bowl Championship Series era ranked No. 20 in the final BCS standings, the highest of any non-automatic qualifying/BCS conference team that year.
+He directed Fresno State to one of its finest seasons in program history in 2013.
+Fresno State went 11-2, won the inaugural Mountain West Championship game and matched the school record for wins in a season.
+The `Dogs were ranked as high as No. 13 in the USA Today Coaches Poll and closed out the Bowl Championship Series era ranked No. 20 in the final BCS standings, the highest of any non-automatic qualifying/BCS conference team that year.

-Safety Phillip Thomas in 2012 became the school's first-ever unanimous All-American and was a finalist for the Jim Thorpe Award after leading the nation in interceptions.
+Safety Phillip Thomas in 2012 was named an unanimous All-American and was a finalist for the Jim Thorpe Award after leading the nation in interceptions with eight.
 Thomas went on to be a fourth round draft pick of the Washington Redskins and started games for them towards the end of the 2014 season.